intcyoacreator/intcyoacreator.github.io/README.md

   Cookies, never into a project
     * Maybe separate the settings menu into "Project Settings" and "Site Settings"
+- [ ] Date picker (it's in Vuetify's labs, so it may not be stable)
+- [ ] Data tables (vuetify labs)
+- [ ] Option to overflow the Point Bar (thus making it bigger; not great for MASSIVE amounts of Point Types) or having a separate button that appears that, when pressed, will open up a popup displaying the other Point Types

 [fluent-vue]: https://github.com/fluent-vue/fluent-vue
 [vue-i18n]: https://kazupon.github.io/vue-i18n/